Taking A Walk Through Historic Boston

 The Walk to the Sea begins in front of Boston Common under the golden dome of the State House.
-On Beacon Hill walkers will find the first of ten panels that mark the route of Walk to the Sea.
-Beacon Hill and the Long Wharf, the beginning and end of the Walk to the Sea.
-Photo from walktothesea.com
+On Beacon Hill, walkers will find the first of ten panels that mark the route of Walk to the Sea.

 The second stop on the tour takes walkers down Beacon Street to King’s Chapel.
 Originally built in 1688 as the first Anglican church in Boston, the church was rebuilt in 1750 and remains in its original condition today.
 Now dwarfed by the skyscrapers surrounding it, King’s Chapel was once amongst the tallest and most recognizable buildings in Boston.

-Third stop is Scollay Square, a busy intersection between Tremont, Cambridge and Court Street.
+The third stop is Scollay Square, a busy intersection between Tremont, Cambridge, and Court Street.
 Back in the 1960s Scollay Square neighborhood would be busy with the foot traffic of shoppers bustling from store to store.

-Scollay Square in 1942, twenty years before its demolition.
-Photos from walktothesea.com Next, the financial district of Boston exists where it does today because it once serviced hundreds of traders and merchants arriving at Boston harbor.
+Next, the financial district of Boston exists where it does today because it once serviced hundreds of traders and merchants arriving at Boston harbor.
 At one time the harbor reached all the way up State Street (then King Street) so far that shop owners in the financial district could see ships arriving at Long Wharf.
-Development has since pushed the city further into the sea.
+The development has since pushed the city further into the sea.

-The Custom House also has been cut off from the harbor.
-Originally situated on the water’s edge as the check-in point for immigrants, the Custom House has since been built upon and turned into a 433-foot tower that dominated the Boston skyline for a half century.
+The Customs House also has been cut off from the harbor.
+Originally situated on the water’s edge as the check-in point for immigrants, the Custom House has since been built upon and turned into a 433-foot tower that dominated the Boston skyline for a half-century.

 The youngest stop on the tour is the Rose Kennedy Greenway.
 Completed in 2008, the network of gardens reconnects downtown Boston to the harbor and the historic North End.
 The “Big Dig” replaced the elevated expressway that scarred the water’s edge and made room for the series of gardens that make up the greenway.